What Makes a Good Copy Writer? Five Traits to Look For

 Strategic simply means starting with the end goal in mind.
 Working backwards, of course, dictates how the copy takes shape.

 It also reveals new questions that must be answered in the copy before the reader will act.
 Active readers have active brains full of beliefs, biases, and skepticism.
+This should be acknowledged in the content brief.

 3) Reliable: As Woody Allen said, 80% of success is showing up.
 No matter how talented a copy writer might be, if he doesn’t show up, he ain’t no good!